bachadir/segmentify_excercise/README.md

 You need to create a service account with compute engine access, and get the json auth file from GCP and keep it in the upper directory of the script

+You also need to install golang to be able to build the application which will be deployed to the server.
+Playbooks are configured for a simple golang application.

 Need to configure gcp os login for ssh from outside.